Sleep Apnea Devices

 Tongue-retaining devices come in different sizes, so you need to be fitted by a sleep dentist.

-Learn More about the Oravan and Other Oral Appliances
+Learn More About The Oravan & Other Oral Sleep Apnea Devices

 To learn more about OravanOSA, and whether it is right for you and your needs, please contact New Jersey Sleep Apnea Solutions and schedule an informational consultation with Dr. Stein.
-Call (855) WHY-SNORE or (855) 949-7667 today to make an appointment.
+Call us today!